19 Carpet Cleaning Tips You Must Know That Will Save You Thousands of Dollars and Extend Your Life!

 The world’s number one carpet manufacturer – Shaw Industries – advises that:

 “Routine maintenance is essential to maintaining your new carpet warranty.
 Over time, normal foot traffic and soiling will cause a change in any carpets appearance.
 Professional extraction is required to maintain your warranty.
 This service must be performed by a trained professional occasionally to refresh the texture and rejuvenate the fibres in your carpet.
-Please retain your carpet cleaning receipts for proof of maintenance should any warranty claim arise.”

 13. Steam, Dry or DIY?